 The main part of the PWM module are the actual timers.
-Each of the timer channels has a counter, a period register and a duty register (each are 8 bit).
+Each of the timer channels has a counter, a period register and a duty register (each are 8-bit).
 The waveform output period is controlled by a match between the period register and the value in the counter.
 The duty is controlled by a match between the duty register and the counter value and causes the state of the output to change during the period.
 The starting polarity of the output is also selectable on a per channel basis.
-Figure 12-35 shows a block diagram for PWM timer.
+Shown below in Figure 12-19 is the block diagram for the PWM timer.